Oxoscript turns into NanoPy - more infos

 delay(10000)

-This example prints the measured temperature every 10 seconds in the terminal.
+This example displays the measured temperature in the terminal every 10 seconds.

 getAcceleration()->vector3D

 Determines the current acceleration values in the three axes x,y and z.
-The values are in milli-G (G ~ 9.81m/s^2).
+The values are in G (G ~ 9.81m/s^2).
 Depending on the direction, the values >0 or <0 are given.

 The return value is of type vector3D.
 This class contains three object variables x,y, and z which are of type float.